bhaskarshukla82/lncRNApipe/README.md

 # lncRNApipe
-lncRNApipe: A Bioinformatics Pipeline for Long Non-Coding RNA Identification
+lncRNApipe:A Bioinformatics Pipeline for Long Non-Coding RNA Identification